OR

 Highlights

-Create traditional washi paper in Yusuhara with world-renowned artist
+• Create traditional washi paper in Yusuhara with a world-renowned artist

 INCLUSIONS

-• All tickets and entry costs included in the itinerary
+• All activities, train tickets and site entry fees

 What our Guests Say